-Family, friends in Baltimore mourn death of arrested man
+Family, friends mourn death of arrested Baltimore man

 Baltimore — A night of violence gave way to a day of mourning Sunday for a man who died after sustaining serious injuries while in the custody of Baltimore police.

 Pastor Jamal Bryant told the congregation at Empowerment Temple AME Church that “somebody is going to have to pay” for the death of Freddie Gray, a 25-year-old black man who died a week after an encounter with police left him with serious injuries.

 Bryant told churchgoers, almost all of them black, that if “you’re black in America your life is always under threat.”
 Bryant also addressed the violence that erupted Saturday night during what began as a peaceful demonstration attended by more than a thousand people.